freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-ferris-wheel/part-020.md

 # --description--

 The `animation-iteration-count` property sets how many times your animation should repeat.
 This can be set to a number, or to `infinite` to indefinitely repeat the animation.
-Your ferris wheel should never stop, so set the `.wheel` selector to have an `animation-iteration-count` of `infinite`.
+Your Ferris wheel should never stop, so set the `.wheel` selector to have an `animation-iteration-count` of `infinite`.

 The `animation-timing-function` property sets how the animation should progress over time.
-There are a few different values for this property, but you want the ferris wheel animation to run at the same rate from start to finish.
+There are a few different values for this property, but you want the Ferris wheel animation to run at the same rate from start to finish.
 Set the `animation-timing-function` to `linear` in your `.wheel` selector.

 # --hints--